KilianKegel/toro-C-Library/README.md

-As long as the developer moves within these standards and does not use any OS-specific interface or platform dependent idiosyncrasy, the created executable shall be producible merely by linking the object modules against "torito C Library" and choosing the OS-dependent /ENTRY:_ModuleEntryPoint.
+As long as the developer moves within these standards and does not use any OS-specific interface or platform dependent idiosyncrasy, the created executable shall be producible merely by linking the object modules against "toro C Library" and choosing the OS-dependent /ENTRY:_ModuleEntryPoint.